grafana/tempo/docs/tempo/website/api_docs/_index.md

 ### Query

-The following request is used to retrieve a trace from the query frontend service in a microservices deployment or the Tempo endpoint in a single binary deployment.
+The following request is used to retrieve a trace from the query frontend service in a microservices deployment or the Tempo endpoint in a monolithic mode deployment.

 ```
 GET /api/traces/<traceid>?start=<start>&end=<end>